Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ___

 1. Define the properties of the topic and API to be used
 2. Define the templates for the source and target, in JSON format.
-The soure payload can be in any custom JSON format. the target format has to follow the schemsa for Alarm, Events, Measurements or Inventory, [see Cumulocity OpenAPI](https://cumulocity.com/api/).
+The source payload can be in any custom JSON format. the target format has to follow the schemsa for Alarm, Events, Measurements or Inventory, [see Cumulocity OpenAPI](https://cumulocity.com/api/).
 3. Test the mapping by applying the transformation and send the result to a test device.

 ##### Define topic properties